 This section contains the minimum additive or substitutive requirements for corrosion control of external and internal corrosion of sour gas piping and components.
-Where specific provisions are not set forth herein, the provisions of section 860 of Chapter VI shall apply.
+Where specific provisions are not set forth herein, the provisions of Chapter VI, section 860 shall apply.